Maria Kuncewiczowa: World War II

 Kuncewiczowa left Poland with her husband in 1939 after the German invasion.
 Before she left Poland, however, Kuncewiczowa became the first Polish author to publish a radio novel, releasing both Dni powszednie państwa Kowalskich and Kowalscy się odnaleźli in 1938.
 After she left, she traveled to Paris and England, where she wrote Klucze (The Keys, 1943), a literary diary about her struggles being displaced during World War II.

 Eventually, Kuncewiczowa and her husband moved to the United States in 1956, where she taught Polish language and literature at the University of Chicago.
 From 1962 to 1968, she lectured at the University of Chicago.
 She spent 1927–1939 and her last years from 1969 in Kazimierz nad Wisłą.
 From 1970 to 1984, during winter time, she lived in Italy.
 Kuncewiczowa and her husband moved back to Poland in 1970, where she wrote two autobiographical works, Fantomy (Phantoms, 1971) and Natura (Nature, 1972).
+In December 1982 she refused to be awarded state decoration.